fede-colombo/NeuReval/README.md

 - First column: subject ID
 - Second column: diagnosis (e.g., patients=1, healthy controls=0).
 In case *NeuReval* is run on a single diagnostic group, provide a costant value for all subjects.
 - From the third column: features

-**Notes**: in case you want to combine with difffusion tensor imaging (DTI) extracted tract-based features, please add them after all the other neuroimaging features.
-The first DTI feature should be "ACR".

 Example of database structure for input features: